moderngpu/moderngpu/README.md

 ```
 ```
+NUM VERTICES = 434102    NUM_EDGES = 32073440
-Front for level 0 has 136 edges.
+Front for level 0 has 163 edges.
-Front for level 1 has 19439 edges.
+Front for level 1 has 21112 edges.
-Front for level 2 has 5787 edges.
+Front for level 2 has 9561 edges.
-Front for level 3 has 92743 edges.
+Front for level 3 has 98990 edges.
-Front for level 4 has 543328 edges.
+Front for level 4 has 900032 edges.
-Front for level 5 has 4310689 edges.
+Front for level 5 has 4617596 edges.
-Front for level 6 has 14915384 edges.
+Front for level 6 has 15439710 edges.
-Front for level 7 has 9606212 edges.
+Front for level 7 has 8686685 edges.
-Front for level 8 has 2005591 edges.
+Front for level 8 has 1781177 edges.
-Front for level 9 has 408041 edges.
+Front for level 9 has 365748 edges.
-Front for level 10 has 125195 edges.
+Front for level 10 has 113306 edges.
-Front for level 11 has 25576 edges.
+Front for level 11 has 24539 edges.
-Front for level 12 has 7617 edges.
+Front for level 12 has 7215 edges.
-Front for level 13 has 5256 edges.
+Front for level 13 has 5198 edges.
-Front for level 14 has 1897 edges.
+Front for level 14 has 1871 edges.
-Front for level 15 has 437 edges.
+Front for level 15 has 427 edges.
-Front for level 16 has 19 edges.
+Front for level 16 has 18 edges.
-Front for level 17 has 18 edges.
+Front for level 17 has 17 edges.
 Front for level 18 has 15 edges.
 Front for level 19 has 12 edges.
 Front for level 20 has 5 edges.